codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 ### Blue/Green deployment with smoke tests

 Using manual approval before promoting the new version is a great starting point.
-To truly achieve continuous deployment one should automate the testing process and eliminate the human approval.
+To truly achieve continuous deployment, one should automate the testing process and eliminate the human approval.

-There are many approaches on testing a release and each organization will have a different set of "tests" that verify the next version of the software.
+There are many approaches on testing a release, and each organization will have a different set of "tests" that verify the next version of the software.
 Argo Rollouts has [several integrations](https://argoproj.github.io/argo-rollouts/features/analysis/){:target="\_blank"} either with metric providers or [simple Kubernetes jobs](https://argoproj.github.io/argo-rollouts/analysis/job/){:target="\_blank"} that can run integration tests or collect metrics and decide if the next color should be promoted or not.

 Another alternative is to simply execute [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) from within Codefresh.
 This is great if your integration tests need access to the source code or other external services that are accessible only to Codefresh.

 We can modify the previous pipeline to include automated smoke tests that are already part of the [example application](https://github.com/codefresh-contrib/argo-rollout-blue-green-sample-app/blob/main/src/test/java/sample/actuator/HealthIT.java){:target="\_blank"}.